Electronic consumer products

-CSRA served as subject matter expert and engagement leader, using its Social Network Roadmap(SM) methodology.
+CSRA served as subject matter expert and engagement leader, using its Social Network Roadmap(SM) methodology for experiential social media and social business transformation.
 CSRA partnered with ReputationTree and mentored their four-person team in several experiential social media processes of the Social Network Roadmap.

-This engagement unfolded in two phases: in Phase1, CSRA used the Social Network Roadmap processes and tools to create the social media plan, which was implemented by ReputationTree for four months.
+This engagement unfolded in two phases: in Phase1, CSRA used the Social Network Roadmap processes and tools, namely ethnographic research of social media, to create the social media plan, which was implemented by ReputationTree for four months.
 Then, in Phase2, CSRA helped build and subsequently led the experiential social media team for four months.

-- Created the social media plan by researching key stakeholders (niches of people with specific characteristics) and workstreams (their actions relevant to smoke alarms).
+- Created the social media plan by conducting a brief ethnographic study of key stakeholders (niches of people with specific characteristics) and workstreams (their actions relevant to smoke alarms).
 Designed tools to filter the digital social web for stakeholder interactions and workstreams and then to determine optimal social venues in which to engage them.
 Conducted several levels of behavioral analysis of interactions.

 - Based on the analysis, recommended the interaction and content strategy for engaging stakeholders in distinctive ways.
 The plan included specific guidance for interacting and sharing content with key stakeholders, the topics with which to engage them, and specific guidance for “serving, not selling.”